AnalyticsByJake/Selling_to_America/README.md

 ## I. Included Files

-- US Sales Dataset - Cleaned (online_us_sales_dataset_cleaned.xlsx)
+- US Sales Dataset - Dashboard and KPIs (online_us_sales_dash_plus_kpi.xlsx)
      - KPI Metrics
      - Sales Performance DB
      - Customer Demographics DB
-     - online_us_sales_dataset (cleaned)
+     - Calculations (of tables and charts used in dashboards)
+- US Sales Dataset - Analysis (see [Google Drive](https://drive.google.com/drive/folders/1FBdKn3uZx8Pd8-buH1F40iTSm6282SeS?usp=sharing))
      - Analysis
      - Append-A (see Analysis Q. 8)
      - Append-B (see Analysis Q. 10)
      - Append-C (see Analysis Q. 12)
      - Append-D (see Analysis Q. 22)
-     - Calculations (of tables and charts used in dashboards)
 - US Sales Dataset - Original (online_us_sales_dataset_OG.csv)
+- US Sales Dataset - Cleaned (online_us_sales_dataset_cleaned.csv.zip)

 ## II.
 Included Datasets

+- online_us_sales_dataset_cleaned.csv.zip
-- online_us_sales_dataset_cleaned.xlsx
+- online_us_sales_dataset_OG.csv

 The dataset is available in its cleaned as well as original form.

 ## III.
 A Cleaned and Enhanced Dataset

-The file online_us_sales_dataset_cleaned.xlsx is available for download and includes not only the analytics but also the revised dataset.
-Along with this, one can view the original .csv file that was used as the source.
+The file online_us_sales_dash_plus_kpi.xlsx is available for download and includes only the dashboards and KPI Metrics table.
+THe analysis, inclusive of BI questions and visualizations, is available via the Google Drive linked above.
+Along with this, one can view the original CSV file that was used as the source.
 Throughout this project, I employed Excel for all cleaning, analytics and visualizations.

 <p align="center">
   <img src="images/image_3_data_at_glance.jpg" width=900/>